lindseypaluso/allyApp/README.md

 Promote the well-being of communities by connecting organizations and individuals in combating racial inequalities and prejudice by providing resources to protect themselves and their loved ones.

 ## Deployed App
-You can view our deployed project by clicking <a href="https://ally-resources.herokuapp.com/">HERE</a>
+You can view our deployed project by clicking <a href="https://ally-resources.herokuapp.com/">HERE</a> or view a video demo of the app's functionality <a href="https://youtu.be/-wguloRb9Mw">HERE</a>

 To set up this application locally on your computer, perform the following steps: